Network Program Areas

 - social network interactions

-Xi Chen, Ph.D., is an assistant professor of Global Health Policy and Economics at Yale University, a faculty fellow at Yale Institution for Social and Policy Studies, Yale Climate Change and Health Initiative, Yale Macmillan Center, Yale Institute for Network Science, and Yale-China Association.
-His research focuses on public policies related to childhood development, population aging, climate change and health, and quality of life.
+Xi Chen, Ph.D., is an assistant professor of Public Health (Health Policy), of Global Health, of Economics, and of Faculty of Arts and Sciences at Yale University.
+He is a faculty fellow at the Yale Institution for Social and Policy Studies (ISPS), the Yale Climate Change and Health Initiative, the Yale Macmillan Center for International and Area Studies, the Yale Institute for Network Science (YINS), and a faculty advisor of the Yale-China Association.
+He is a PEPPER Scholar at Yale Claude D. Pepper Older Americans Independence Center, and co-leads academic events for young scholars at Yale Program on Aging.
+His areas of interest involve Health, Labor, Development Economics, and Applied Econometrics and Quantitative Methods.
+His research focuses on public policies related to health over the life cycle, population aging, climate change and health, and quality of life.

 In the past five years, Professor Chen has supervised more than 20 postdoctoral fellows, PhD students and Yale College students who have won a number of outstanding paper awards.

 Chen obtained a Ph.D. in Applied Economics from Cornell University in 2012.
 He joined IZA as a Research Fellow in August 2014.